younik/SetCoveringMachine/README.md

 # Set Covering Machine

 The Set Covering Machine is a learning algorithm for binary classification.
-The classifier is a solution of the set cover problem minimizing the empirical risk.

 This implementation follow the idea presented in the original paper:
 ![Marchand, Mario & Shawe-Taylor, John & Brodley, E. & Danyluk, Andrea.
 (2003).
 The Set Covering Machine.
 Journal of Machine Learning Research.
 3. 10.1162/jmlr.2003.3.4-5.723. ](https://www.jmlr.org/papers/volume3/marchand02a/marchand02a.pdf)

-So the *sets* are *balls* generated from the training set and the set cover problem is solved using greedy algorithm (Chvátal, 1979), accordingly to the paper.
-Sets can be combined in conjunction or disjunction and this can be specified using the parameter *machine_type*.

 ## How to install